kristoffer-tungland/homeassistant-appliance-monitor/README.md

 Default detection thresholds are applied for each appliance type and can be adjusted later in the integration options.

+### Options

+All detection thresholds and timings can be tuned from the integration options dialog:

+* **Delay on / Delay off / Quiet end / Minimum run / Resume grace** – control how long the integration waits to confirm that an appliance has started or finished.
+* **Start grace** – number of seconds that brief dips below the on-threshold are ignored while confirming a start, helping catch appliances that momentarily idle before the cycle fully begins.

 ## Provided Entities

 * `binary_sensor.<name>_running`